 We’re very pleased to provide you with this year’s Annual Water Quality Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
 Our goal is and always has been, to provide to you a safe and dependable supply of drinking water.
-Our water source is the Oconaluftee River.
+Our water is pumped up out of the ground by four wells located between Rough Branch Housing Project and the Blue Ridge Parkway.
 We are pleased to report that our drinking water is safe and meets all federal requirements.

-If you have any questions about this report or the source water assessment that has been completed concerning your water utility, or want to obtain a copy of this report, please contact the water plant supervisor, Sheila Hyatt at 828-554-6750.
+If you have any questions about this report or the source water assessment that has been completed concerning your water utility, or want to obtain a copy of this report, please contact the Water Plant Supervisor, Sheila Hyatt at 828-554-6750.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please call Mary Wolfe Lambert at 828-497-1823 to find out when the Cherokee Tribal Utilities Board has its next meeting.
+If you want to learn more, please call Mary Wolfe Lambert 828-497-1823 to find out when the Cherokee Tribal Utilities Board has its next meeting.

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.